 Camp attendance averages 315 campers per summer and, over the years, Calvary has had many children and teens attend.
 They learned a lot, had fun and some accepted Christ while there and were baptized in the camp pool.
 Four of our youth members attended in 2016, participating in the weeklong Music and Drama Camp, which performed at several churches throughout Virginia, culminating in a final performance at Gethsemane Church of Christ.

 Oak Hill seeks to guide, instruct and inspire all who attend any of its activities.
 With the influence of godly men and women who come from our churches to help in every capacity of camp life, everyone who attends receives a rich experience in living, growing and worshipping together in the Spirit of the Lord Jesus Christ.

-(Written by Charlotte Tat, Chairperson, Calvary Christian Church’s Mission Team.)
+(Written by Charlotte Tate, Chairperson, Calvary Christian Church’s Mission Team.)

 Note: Besides youth weeks of camp through the summer, youth retreats, women’s retreats and men’s retreats are held through the year.